 Aruba: Step into Paradise

-In the harbor surrounding the port, luxury yachts mix with fishing boats painted in splashy hues.
-Near the dock, vendors set up stalls and proffer an exotic array of fruits, vegetables, and fresh fish.
-Aruba is a shopper’s nirvana, and this open-air marketplace merely whets the palates of retail-hungry visitors.
+In the harbor, luxury yachts mix with fishing boats painted in splashy hues.
+Vendor stalls offer an exotic array of fruits, vegetables, and fresh fish.
+Aruba is a shopper’s nirvana, and this open-air marketplace whets the palates of retail-hungry visitors.
 Look for the best duty-free shops on L.G.
-Smith Boulevard, which runs along the waterfront just a block from the dock.
-Boutiques are housed in restored Dutch-colonial structures marked by pastel facades and ornate tiled roofs.
-Tucked inside these architectural gems, extensive collections of fine watches, designer jewelry, diamonds, and colored gemstones can satiate any thirst for luxury.
+Smith Boulevard, a block from the dock.
+Jewelry and watch boutiques are housed in restored Dutch-colonial structures with pastel facades and ornate tiled roofs.
+Just steps from the pier are Renaissance Mall and the unmistakable Royal Plaza Mall, a three-story, pink-and-white shopping arcade.

 Enjoy a picturesque island tour of the Casibari rock formations, gold mill ruins, beaches, and the former Natural Bridge.